franciscarino/express-jobly/readme.md

 # Jobly Backend

-This is the Express backend for Jobly, version 2.
+This is the Express backend for Jobly.

+Repository for the the frontend can be found [here](https://github.com/franciscarino/jobly-backend).

 To run this: